NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_environment.md

 ## Pre-Requisites

 The current implementation required CDISC library access to access CDISC standards (freely available also for non-CDISC-members), a Neo4j database license for the database (a community version is available) and a set of servers where the web applications and API services can run.
+A docker-setup is available as well.

-Access to the open-source code will be via a public accessible GitLab repository.
-A link to this repository will be provided when available.
+Access to the open-source code is available via [GitLab](https://gitlab.com/Novo-Nordisk/nn-public/openstudybuilder/OpenStudyBuilder-Solution){target=_blank}.

 Access to a cloud-based or a dedicated evaluation environment can be provided by Neo4j free of charge.
 Please check the following section for more information.

 It is also possible to run the full system on a **local desktop environment** or on an individual cloud subscription on any of the main cloud providers.
-Instructions on how to set up the system on a local desktop can be found in the readme files of the individual components.
-The different components can also be used independently due to the modular implementation and API usages.
+Instructions on how to set up the system on a local desktop can be found in the [readme](https://gitlab.com/Novo-Nordisk/nn-public/openstudybuilder/OpenStudyBuilder-Solution/-/blob/main/README.md){target=_blank} file.
+The different components can also be used independently due to the modular implementation and API usages - install instructions are available in the single sub-areas readme files.

 ## Cloud evaluation environments